ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

   It's also fast and aimed at large applications.
   Its usage is less widespread in the community compared to mypy/PyRight, but it's an alternative.
 - **TypeGuard, Enforce, etc.:** These are runtime type checking helpers.
-  For example, TypeGuard is a library that can be used to enforce type hints at runtime by wrapping functions (so if someone calls `func("hello")` when it expects an int, it will raise an error at call time).
+  For example, TypeGuard is a library that can be used to enforce type annotations at runtime by wrapping functions (so if someone calls `func("hello")` when it expects an int, it will raise an error at call time).
   These can be useful in specific scenarios, but generally static checkers are more common in Python since runtime checks negate some of the performance benefits of dynamic typing.